A roadmap for the atmospheric characterization of terrestrial exoplanets with JWST

-Terrestrial planets within the temperate zones---defined as receiving a flux between $4\times$ and $0.25\times$ that of the Earth\citep{Triaud2023}---surrounding M dwarfs are abundant \citep{Dressing2015,Gaidos2016,Ment2023}.
+Terrestrial planets surrounding M dwarfs are abundant \citep{Dressing2015,Gaidos2016,Ment2023}.
 As these stars dominate the galactic population \citep{Bochanski2010}, planetary systems around M dwarfs can be viewed as windows on the galactic terrestrial-planet population (Figure~1.a.).
-Unfortunately, temperate terrestrial exoplanets are only amenable for atmospheric studies with JWST when found around late M dwarfs (Figure~1.b.), specifically ultra-cool dwarf stars (UCDs, with effective temperature less than 3000\,K).
+Unfortunately, terrestrial exoplanets are only amenable for atmospheric studies with JWST when found around mid to late M dwarfs (Figure~1.b.), specifically around ultra-cool dwarf stars (UCDs, with effective temperature less than 3000\,K) for those within the temperate zone---defined as receiving a flux between $4\times$ and $0.25\times$ that of the Earth\citep{Triaud2023}.
+Figure 1.b. highlights the handful of systems with transiting terrestrial exoplanets amenable for atmospheric characterization with JWST known to date (incl., L~98-59 \citep{Kostov2019}, LHS~1140 \citep{Dittmann2017}, LHS~3844 \citep{Vanderspek2019}, LP~791-18 \citep{Crossfield2019,Peterson2023}, LP~890-9\citep{Delrez2022}, TOI-540 \citep{Ment2021}, and TRAPPIST-1 \citep{Gillon2016,Gillon2017}).
 The small sizes of UCDs yield favorable planet-to-star radius ratios that enable the detectability of terrestrial planet atmospheres via transmission spectroscopy.